Glass Fire: Potential health impacts

 Wildfire smoke created hazardous conditions in the region in September 2020.
 Smoke from wildfires in Northern California polluted the air, with air quality index readings reaching 170, well above the threshold considered “unhealthy” air quality.

 Exposure to wildfire smoke can have adverse effects on human health, including lung capacity development among children.
 According to the U.S. Environmental Protection Agency (EPA), those with an existing respiratory illness, cardiovascular disease or diabetes, as well as seniors, children, and pregnant women, are at higher risk of health complications when exposed to wildfire smoke.
 Stanford University researchers estimate that approximately 3,000 deaths in August and September 2020 in California can be attributed to exposure to wildfire smoke, especially among seniors with pre-existing conditions.

 Exposure to wildfire smoke also takes a toll on healthcare systems, with visits to emergency rooms for respiratory symptoms spiking during wildfire events.
 Two evacuations in five weeks of the Adventist St. Helena Hospital in Napa County forced all patients and staff to relocate, limiting access to health care.

-For those at risk, the EPA advises contacting your healthcare provider, having a supply of non-perishable foods, buying an air cleaner, and having a supply of N-95 or P-100 masks.